GeraldArnould/midly/README.md

 system.
 The benchmarks were done on a Linux x64 machine with a warm file cache.
 The benchmark code is available in the `/benchmark` directory in the source.

+## Contributing

+Simply fork the repository and open a pull request or open an issue.